-By replacing standard glass with laminated, reinforced or tempered glass the risk of forced entry by breaking a window is much reduced.
-More force is needed to break the glass creating a lot of noise and disturbance.
+By replacing standard glass with laminated, reinforced or tempered glass, the risk of forced entry by breaking a window is much reduced.
+More force is needed to break the glass which creates a lot of noise and disturbance, meaning the intruder is more likely to be caught in the act.
 A cheaper alternative to replacing glass is to add security film to your existing windows.
 To break through a security film, an intruder would have to put a lot of force on the same location over and over.

 Window restrictors are designed with safety in mind rather than security – they are a great idea if you have little ones.
 Restricting how far windows open can be a life saver, especially above ground floor level.
 But remember they will also restrict you getting out in the event of an emergency, so having the key to hand or having one window unrestricted as a fire escape is essential.

 You may need to check your insurance requirements to make sure that your windows and locks are in line with your home insurance policy.